mohwa/op-cordova/doc/Bridge.md

 Lists of calls that can be made from JavaScript directly to the native interface, and their consequences.

 ## authorizeApp
+Authorize the app to securely connect to open peer network

+* `arguments[0]` application id
+* `arguments[1]` shared secret

 ## initialize
+Setup and initialize the open peer native SDK

 ## shutdown
 Cleanup and shutdown the SDK

 ## switchCamera
-If both front and rear camera are present, will toggle the camera that is used
+If both front and rear camera are present, this will toggle the camera that is used.
+You can specify what camera you want to switch to

+* `arguments[0]` Specify `front` or `back`.
+Otherwise will toggle camera

 ## sendMessageToPeer
+Send a message to a peer using their identityURI

+ * arguments[0] the message to send
+ * arguments[1] identityURI of peer

+Currently only one peer is expected

 ## sendMessageToSession
+Send message to peers is a session

+ * arguments[0] the message to send
+ * arguments[1] sessionId

 ## placeCall
 Place an audio or video call to a contact